Coal exploration reporting information

 Upon expiration or termination of an exploration licence, the title holder is also required to lodge a comprehensive report containing full particulars of all exploration activities, including expenditure, carried out by the licence holder during the currency of the licence.
 The report should also include results of such exploration activities and conclusions reached regarding the potential of the coal resource in the licence area.

 In addition, an assessment of the adequacy of exploration programs is undertaken prior to the grant of a mining lease.
 The Department must be satisfied that the amount of exploration is sufficient to prepare a conceptual mine plan.
 This ensures that the Department can support a development proposal that maximises the resource recovery of the area.

-Submitting exploration reports and digital data
+Submitting exploration and mining reports and digital data

-As of 15 November 2010 all coal exploration reports and data must be submitted in digital form, as set out by Exploration reporting: a guide for reporting on exploration and prospecting in New South Wales.
+As of 15 November 2010 all coal exploration and mining reports and data must be submitted in digital form, as set out by Exploration reporting: a guide for reporting on exploration and prospecting in New South Wales.

 Reports and data supplied to the Department under coal exploration, assessment and mining titles are considered confidential for the life of the title.
 This includes any renewals and transfers of the title.
 Coal exploration data generally does not become available until after titles have been relinquished.

 However, for a variety of reasons small amounts of company exploration data may occasionally become available.
 All exploration carried out by the Department's Minerals Division, including joint venture exploration with companies, is made available to the public.

 Extensions and exemptions from reporting requirements

 The Mining Regulation 2010 allows for authority holders to apply for an extension of the period within which a report must be lodged, or for an exemption from reporting requirements.
 However, extensions and exemptions are not generally granted except in cases of extreme hardship.